cal-poly-dxhub/generic-chatbot-framework/README.md

 ## Overview

-A complete RAG (Retrieval-Augmented Generation) chatbot solution for developers so they can build production-ready conversational AI applications with document ingestion, vector storage, and context-aware responses using AWS Bedrock and Amazon S3 Vectors.
+A complete RAG (Retrieval-Augmented Generation) chatbot solution for production-ready conversational AI applications with document ingestion, vector storage, and context-aware responses using AWS Bedrock and Amazon S3 Vectors.

 This is a simplified fork of the Francis GenAI RAG ChatBot framework, focused exclusively on Amazon S3 Vectors as the vector store.
-By integrating Amazon Bedrock Knowledge Base with S3 Vectors, this architecture provides a simplified, cost-effective solution for building RAG-powered chatbots with document ingestion and retrieval capabilities.
+By integrating Amazon Bedrock Knowledge Base with S3 Vectors, this architecture provides a cost-effective yet comprehensive solution for building RAG-powered chatbots with document ingestion and retrieval capabilities.

 ## Features